Here’s 21 ways you can improve your website design.

 3. Choose a drag-and-drop website builder

-Website builders like these let you “drag-and-drop” things around — this means there is no need to know programming or even basic web development.
+Website building tools help you build a website by using a simple ‘drag-and drop’.
+This means there is no need to know programming or even basic web development.

 Everything is pre-designed so that you can pick up the tool and very quickly get moving.